trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 - An

-  instrument description (or “local symbol”)
+  instrument description (or Ã¢â‚¬Å“local symbolÃ¢â‚¬Â)

    in the form